Karnataka: 11 MLAs of ruling coalition resign, Congress-JD(S) government in crisis

 If their resignations are accepted, the majority mark will come down to 107 – and the ruling coalition will have the support of just that many MLAs.

-Eleven MLAs of the ruling coalition in Karnataka on Saturday submitted their resignations to the office of Speaker KR Ramesh Kumar, PTI reported.
+Eleven MLAs of the ruling coalition in Karnataka submitted their resignations to the office of Speaker KR Ramesh Kumar on Saturday, PTI reported.
 If the resignations of the eight Congress MLAs and three Janata Dal (Secular) MLAs are accepted, the coalition would be left with the support of 107 members – just enough to maintain a majority.

 Speaker Ramesh Kumar told reporters that he had asked his office to take the resignations for the time being.
 “Tomorrow the office will be closed...Monday I have prior engagement, so on Tuesday I will go to office and take further action, in accordance with rules,” he told reporters.